illwieckz/crunch-thumbnailer/README.md

 Description
 -----------

 This tool is a thumbnailer for the [GNOME](https://www.gnome.org/) desktop.
-It generate thumbnails for `.dds` and `.crn` texture files.
+It generates thumbnails for `.dds` and `.crn` texture files.
 It uses the [`crunch`](https://github.com/Unvanquished/crunch) tool to decode these files then it uses the `convert` tool from [ImageMagick](http://www.imagemagick.org/) to generate thumbnails.

+Mime-type definitions for `image/x-dds` and `image/x-crn` are installed too if they are missing.

 Installation
 ------------

 ```
+./configure
 make install
 make update-db
 ```